lorossi/rpi-homepage/README.md

 1. the top section, displaying the time and a greeting message
 2. the middle section, displaying the weather forecast for the day
 3. the bottom section, displaying the links to the services

 In the background, a random image is displayed.
 The images are fetched from [Unsplash](https://unsplash.com/), a website that provides images via a free API (for personal use).
+To prevent too many fetches, a link is cached for a length of time, customisable in the settings file.

+The catch is finding the correct image category to display: colourful and high-contrast images are not good for text readability.
+After a while, I have settled on the following categories:

+- "abstract"
+- "graffiti"
+- "scenery"
+- "set"
+- "wallpaper"

+These seem to be the best categories to display a nice image that doesn't interfere with the text on top of it.
+To guarantee even better readability, the image is blurred and desaturated, with higher effect around the text.

 The weather forecast is provided by [OpenWeather](https://openweathermap.org/), a free weather API.